-Morocco customs and traditions are mostly logical and simple to select up.
+Morocco customs and traditions are mostly logical and simple to select.
 But it’s well worthwhile to try and do your research beforehand.
-Moroccan customs are the same as customs in the African nation, Italy, Portugal, and other African countries.
+Moroccan customs are the same as customs in the African nation, some European countries, Spain, Portugal, and other African countries.

 Morocco may be a colorful mixture of African, Islamic, Arab, Berber, and European influences.
-Fez, Marrakech, and Meknes are famous imperial cities.
+Fes, Marrakech, and Meknes are famous imperial cities in Morocco.
 Also famous are the walled Medinas with good carpet shops.
 Morocco encompasses a very young population (50% under 20 years).
 The smoking of Kif (cannabis) is an ancient tradition in northern Morocco.

 If you visit Morocco there are some helpful tips and insights into the customs.
 Some traditions of Morocco to stay you in the proper way.

-Many Moroccans, especially in rural areas, may possibly object to (or get the incorrect idea from) clothes.
-That doesn’t fully cover parts of the body which considered to the “private”.
-That will include shoulders and both legs, especially for girls.
-Moroccans are religious people.
+Morocco’s customs are religious.
 Islamic practices affect all aspects of life, especially in additional remote communities.
-As altogether Islamic communities the decision to prayer is heard five times daily.
+As altogether Islamic communities the decision to pray is heard five times daily.
 During the holy month of Ramadan, Moslems fast from daybreak till sunset.
 This fast put a good strain on them as they’ll often rise at 4 am to possess breakfast.
 In towns, some shops within the Ramadan month are closed for long periods during daylight and also at dusk.
 Many shops close for an hour while the fasting population has their meal.

 Photography must be undertaken with giant care.
 If you’re obviously taking a photograph of somebody, firstly, ask their permission.
 Especially within the more remote, rural regions where you’ll cause genuine offense.

-When invited to dinner, guests don’t seem to be expected to bring a present.
+Guests don’t seem to be expected to bring a present.
 Unless the occasion is to celebrate something special.
 Milk and dates are served as an indication of hospitality.
-Guests please their hosts by complimenting them on their home.
+Guests please their hosts by complimenting them on their homes.
 Men and girls don’t always socialize together.
 In rural areas, they more often associate separately, while couples in urban areas will socialize in mixed companies.

-Under shariah law a Moroccan husband may have up to four wives, providing equally for every.
-To require another wife, a person must have permission from his current wife or wives.
+Under Islamic sharia law, a Moroccan husband may have up to four wives, providing equally for every.
+To require another wife, a person must have permission from his current wife.
 Under Moroccan economic reality, though, the particular practice of polygamy is rare.